 Figures 7 and 8 draw on data from these surveys to depict trends over time, signalling major country differences.
-As Figure 7 shows, the share of women who felt justified in refusing sex if they knew their husband was having sex with other women fell over time in 26 of 40 countries (65%) and rose in the remainder.
-Similarly, in Figure 8, the share of women who felt justified in refusing sex if they were tired fell in 9 of 21 countries (43%), stayed the same in 1 country (Uganda) and rose in 11 countries (52%).
+As Figure 7 shows, the share of women who felt that a wife is justified in refusing sex if she knows her husband is having sex with other women fell over time in 26 of 40 countries (65%) and rose in the remainder.
+Figure 8 shows that the share of women who felt that a wife is justified in refusing sex if she is tired fell in 9 of 21 countries (43%), stayed the same in 1 country (Uganda) and rose in 11 countries (52%).
 The widespread lack of progress on women's attitudes to a wife's refusal of sex when she knows her husband is unfaithful is counterintuitive and merits further interrogation.